-Our friends at Pâtisserie Bauget in Maisons-Laffitte make a delicious cake shaped like a bird nest with meringues, chocolate and Easter eggs.
-In French the delicacy is called ‘Nids de Pâques’.
+Our friends at Pâtisserie Bauget in Maisons-Laffitte make a delicious cake shaped like a bird’s nest with meringues, chocolate and Easter eggs.
+In French, the delicacy is called ‘Nids de Pâques’.

-The origins of the cake are unknown to us but it seems the tradition would come from Germany and Austria where nests filled with sweets and eggs were hidden in the garden.
+The cake’s origins are unknown to us, but the tradition would come from Germany and Austria, where nests filled with sweets and eggs were hidden in the garden.
 Children were told that the Easter Bunny had come with a basket full of sweet surprises…

-Bauget has some wonderful Easter decorations inside and you’ll have until Easter Sunday to enjoy them!
+Bauget has some incredible Easter decorations, and you’ll have until Easter Sunday to enjoy them!

 Pierre is a French/Australian who is passionate about France and its culture.
 He grew up in France and Germany and has also lived in Australia and England.
 He has a background teaching French, Economics and Current Affairs, and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations, and a degree of Economics and Management.
 Pierre is the author of the Discovery Course on the Secrets of the Eiffel Tower and the Christmas book "Voyage au Pays de Noël".